Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 > *Branch Diversity Team+ can bypass these resignation limits.*

 **Respected Inmate Limits** *[If any of the following requirements are met, respected inmate should be denied]*
-> 1. The player did not earn any PC+ rank without purchase or board choice.
+> 1. The player did not earn any Prison Commissioner+ rank without purchase or board choice.
 > 2. The player is not ranked at or above Prison Commissioner.
 > 3. The player is not respected by the community.
-> 4. The player has an outlying punishment.
+> 4. The player has an outlying non-reverted punishment.
-> 5. A Chief of Staff+ has deemed the player ineffective in carrying out their duties.
+> 5. The Chief of Staff+ contacted for resignation has deemed the player ineffective in carrying out their duties.
+>   * Other Chief of Staff+ have the authority to make their own choice on this.
 > *Only Chief of Staff+ Can Grant respected inmate*
 > *Chairman of the Board+ can bypass these respected inmate limits.*

 **Respected Inmate Removal Limits** *[If any of the following requirements are met, respected inmate should be removed from that user]*
 > 1. The player was demoted, suspended, or otherwise punished which resulted in the loss of rank.
-> 2. The player has intentionally participated in break rules, corruption, abuse of power, alternative account trolling, racism, exploiting, or any further Roblox ToS or Major Rule Violation.
+> 2. The player has intentionally participated in major rule breaking, corruption, abuse of power, alternative account trolling, racism, exploiting, or any further Roblox ToS or Major Rule Violation.
 > 3. The player has demonstrated consistent disrespect, harassment, bullying, or similar against Stateview's members.
 > 4. A Chief of Staff+ has acknowledged a fundamental lack of the player's knowledge on Stateview's rules and regulations.
 > 5. A Chief of Staff+ has deemed the player ineffective in carrying out their duties when they were a Chairperson+.